WeblateOrg/weblate/docs/admin/access.rst

 Public
     Publicly visible, translatable for all logged-in users Protected
-    Publicly visible, but translatable only for selected users Private
+    Publicly visible, but only translatable for selected users Private
-    Visible and translatable only for selected users Custom
+    Only visible and translatable for selected users Custom
-    Django admin manages users instead of Weblate, see :ref:`custom-acl`.
+    The Django admin-interface manages users instead of Weblate, see :ref:`custom-acl`.

 .. image:: /images/project-access.png

-Grant access to a project by adding the privilege either directly to an user, or group of users in the Django admin-interface, or by using user management on the project page, as described in :ref:`manage-acl`.
+Grant access to a project by adding the privilege either directly to a user, or group of users in the Django admin-interface, or by using `User management` from the project page in question, as described in :ref:`manage-acl`.

 .. note::

     Even with access control turned on, some info will be available about your
     project:

-    * Statistics for the whole instance, including counts for all projects.
+    * Statistics for the whole site, including the number of projects on it.
-    * Language summary for the whole instance, including counts for all projects.
+    * Language summary for the whole site, including counts for all projects.
+    * The VCS project repository address, even if it is a private prepository.

 .. _autogroup:

 Automatic group assignments
 ---------------------------

-From the :guilabel:`Authentication` in the Django admin interface, users can be assigned to groups [you want this for] automatically based on their e-mail addresses.
+From the :guilabel:`Authentication` in the Django admin-interface, users can be assigned to groups [you want this for] automatically based on their e-mail addresses.
 This only happens upon account creation.